I am a Child of God

 Counseling those who struggle with substance abuse is a challenging problem in our society.
 We will discuss how addictive drugs affect the brain and how that may complicate counseling from a Biblical perspective.

-Identify three idolatrous heart issues in all people.
-Find out how these desires connect our flesh with the temptations of the world’s system and the devil.
-Topic helps counselor work with any counselee, especially the addicted.
+In this session we will identify three idolatrous heart issues in all people and find out how these desires connect our flesh with the temptations of the world’s system and the devil.
+This topic helps counselors work with any counselee, especially the addicted

-Gain insight into the heart of an addict to learn how to competently counseling someone struggling with addiction through an exposition of Proverbs 23:29-35.
+Gain insight into the heart of an addict to learn how to competently counsel someone struggling with addiction through an exposition of Proverbs 23:29-35.

 Listen to addicts and you will hear shame, shame that preceded the addiction and shame that resulted from the addiction.
 And here, in their shame, they can hear some of the most beautiful words they could possibly hear.